How I Use GPT-3

-The OpenAI Generative Pre-trained Transformer 3 (GPT-3) can be used to do incredible things.
+The OpenAI Generative Pre-trained Transformer / Large Language Model can be used for incredible things.
 From generating election summaries to writing shot lists for a documentary, knowing how to use GPT-3 is the key to unlocking its potential.

 I eventually moved up the food chain to the OpenAI playground and just started talking to the robot directly- mostly on my phone while smoking cigarettes.
 As more people are beginning to play with this technology, I want to share my thoughts and tips.